Audiologists are involved in the diagnosis and rehabilitation of patients with hearing and balance disorders.

 Teaching and learning on the audiology course is shaped by our latest research, and we will guide your academic and personal development with one-to-one learning and frequent tutor contact.

-The course is accredited by the National School of Healthcare Science (NSHCS) and the Registration Council for Clinical Physiologists (RCCP).
-The programme is also approved by the Health and Care Professions Council (HCPC).
+The course is accredited by the National School of Healthcare Science (NSHCS) and approved by the Health and Care Professions Council (HCPC).
 This enables our students to apply for registration as a Hearing Aid Dispenser on graduation.

 Teaching and assessment at the University is based on best educational practice and, while studying with us, you'll develop your key consultation and practical skills by early exposure to clinical environments and patient contact .